Airship Data Processing Addendum

 3. RIGHTS OF DATA SUBJECTS AND COOPERATION

 3.1 Data Subject Requests.
 The Service provides Customer with a number of controls that Customer may use to retrieve, correct, delete, or restrict Customer Data, which Customer may use to assist it in connection with its obligations under the Data Protection Laws including, for example, its obligations relating to responding to Requests from Data Subjects or applicable data protection authorities.
-To the extent Customer is unable to independently access the relevant Customer Data within the Service, Airship will provide reasonable cooperation to assist Customer, at Customer’s cost to the extent legally permissible, to respond to any requests from Data Subjects or applicable data protection authorities relating to the processing of Personal Data under the Agreement and this Addendum.
+To the extent Customer is unable to independently access the relevant Customer Data within the Service, Airship will provide reasonable cooperation to assist Customer, at Customer’s cost to the extent legally permissible, to respond to any requests from Data Subjects or applicable data protection authorities relating to the processing of Customer Data under the Agreement and this Addendum.
 In the event any such request is made directly to Airship, Airship will not respond to such communication directly without Customer’s prior authorization, unless legally compelled to do so.
 If Airship is required to respond to such a request, Airship will promptly notify Customer and provide it with a copy of the request unless legally prohibited from doing so.

 3.2 Records of Processing.
-The Service provides Customer with ability to access Customer Data to provide records of processing.
+The Service provides Customer with ability to access certain Customer Data to provide records of processing.
 To the extent Customer is unable to independently access the relevant records of processing of Customer Data within the Service, Airship will provide reasonable cooperation to assist Customer in a timely manner as is required by Customer to demonstrate Airship’s compliance with its obligations under the Data Protection Laws and under this Addendum.

 3.4 Data Protection Impact Assessments.
 To the extent Airship is required under Data Protection Laws, Airship will provide reasonably requested information regarding the Service to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by law.